krishna-9099/dart_ytmusic_api/README.md

 - `getVideo(videoId: String)`: Retrieves detailed information about a video given its video ID.
 - `getLyrics(videoId: String)`: Retrieves the lyrics of a song given its video ID.
 - `getTimedLyrics(String videoId)`: Retrieves the timed lyrics (lyrics synchronized with audio playback times) for a song given its video ID.
-- `getUpNexts(String videoId)`: Retrieves a list of suggested up next songs for a given video ID.
+- `getUpNexts(String videoId, {bool paginated = false, String? continuationToken})`: Retrieves a list of suggested up next songs for a given video ID.
 - `getArtist(artistId: String)`: Retrieves detailed information about an artist given its artist ID.
 - `getAlbum(albumId: String)`: Retrieves detailed information about an album given its album ID.
 - `getPlaylist(playlistId: String)`: Retrieves detailed information about a playlist given its playlist ID.